Skyway

-A skyway, skybridge, skywalk, or sky walkway is an elevated type of pedway connecting two or more buildings in an urban area, or connecting elevated points within mountainous recreational zones.
+A skyway, skybridge, skywalk or sky walkway is an elevated pedestrian walkway connecting two or more buildings in an urban area, or connecting elevated points within mountainous recreational zones.
 Urban skyways very often take the form of enclosed or covered footbridges that protect pedestrians from the weather.
 Open-top modern skyways in mountains now often have glass bottoms.
 Sometimes enclosed urban skywalks are made almost totally from glass, including ceilings, walls and floors.
-Also, some urban skyways function strictly as linear parks designed for walking.
+Some urban skyways function strictly as linear parks designed for walking.

 In North America skyways are usually owned by businesses, and are therefore not public spaces as compared with sidewalks.
-However, in Asia, such as Bangkok's and Hong Kong's skywalks, they are built and owned separately by the city government, connecting between privately run rail stations or other transport with their own footbridges, and run many kilometers.
+However, in Asia, such as Bangkok's and Hong Kong's skywalks, they are built and owned separately by the city government, connecting privately run rail stations or other transport with their own footbridges, and run many kilometers.
 Skyways usually connect on the first few floors above the ground-level floor, though they are sometimes much higher, as in the Petronas Towers.
 The space in the buildings connected by skyways is often devoted to retail business, so areas around the skyway may operate as a shopping mall.
 Non-commercial areas with closely associated buildings, such as university campuses, can often have skyways and/or tunnels connecting buildings.

 The world's largest discontinuous skyway network – Calgary, Alberta, Canada's "+15 Walkway" system – has a total length of 16 km.
-The Minneapolis Skyway System is the world's largest continuous system and spans 9.5 mi connecting 80 blocks in downtown Minneapolis, Minnesota, United States.
+The world's largest continuous network is the KAFD Skyway Network in Riyadh, Saudi Arabia, at 9.6 mi, just surpassing the Minneapolis Skyway System, which spans 9.5 mi connecting 80 blocks in downtown Minneapolis, Minnesota, United States.

 On a smaller scale, terminals of large airports are often connected by skywalk systems, as at Manchester Airport, United Kingdom; in many airports, retractable jet bridges provide a direct connection between airplanes and terminals.

 Some cities have the equivalent of a skyway underground, and there are also mixed subway–skyway systems; see underground city.